 As a military family, we relocate regularly, so we know the ins and outs of moving costs.
-I sat down with one of the top government moving contractors in the U.S., Apple Moving (site), to break down the most common moving expenses.
-Apple’s wonderful moving crew helped us with our latest relocation to Norfolk, VA (PCS to Joint Base Langley-Eustis).
+I sat down with one of the top government moving contractors in the U.S. to break down the most common moving expenses.
+Their wonderful moving crew helped us with our latest relocation to Norfolk, VA (PCS to Joint Base Langley-Eustis).
 Thanks to them, here are some of the most important costs to consider when planning your move

 Cost of Movers

 Whether you are moving down the street or across the country, you have to figure out how to get all of your belongings from your current home to your new one.
 If you are moving locally, the moving cost will be substantially lower than the cost for a long-distance move.

 Professional movers have different considerations when determining how much they will bill you for your move.
 Most local companies have a minimum dollar amount that they charge for each move, usually based on an hourly rate.
 Interstate base their fees on the total weight and size of all your belongings that you are moving.
 They will also factor into the cost how many miles you are moving and will include in their fee a cost for mileage and gasoline.
 Many moving companies will come to your home before the move and provide you with an estimate of your total moving cost.
 They base this estimate on the number and volume of belongings you are moving to establish the approximate weight of your move.
 Additional services like packing and unpacking, piano or billiard table moves, and temporary storage will set you back more.